 No evacuation order was served, but a spokesman for Whalen said his advice is "very strong."
 No state funds were imstate, county and city officials, Whalen "very strong."
-No state funds were im-recommended that two pregnant women mediately made available to assist the for fixure study.
+No state funds were im-recommended that two pregnant women mediately made available to assist the known to be living in the area temporarily families, but that possibility was left open for fixure study.